 - Android styling system: Powerful way to specify your app’s visual design, but it can be easy to misuse.

-- Flashing Builds from the Android Open Source Project – Google has launched an Android Flash Tool by significantly streamlining the process and help developers flash devices with the build from the Android Open Source Project.
+- Flashing Builds from the Android Open Source Project – Google has launched an Android Flash Tool by significantly streamlining the process and helping developers flash devices with the build from the Android Open Source Project.

 - Get ready for the Game Developers Conference – For game developers, save the dates for the Conference on March 16 and 17.